 The Seventh-day Adventist Church in Canada resolves to follow the Creator's teachings of living with humility, courage, respect, truth, honesty, love, and wisdom

-with the Indigenous Peoples of Canada - a journey of hope, healing, and wholeness with all our relations.
+with the Indigenous Peoples in Canada - a journey of hope, healing, and wholeness with all our relations.

 “. . . if you feel connected to the future of this country, and if you feel responsible for the future, then you need to care about reconciliation, for the sake of the future of this country.”